Immersive movie experiences

 It got me thinking about other ways to enhance the movie experience.

-By a curious coincidence I read a newspaper article today which featured a swimming hall that had showed the old classic Jaws on big-screen, and proudly announced that they will show Piranha next (do you remember that one as well?).
+By a curious coincidence I read a newspaper article today which featured a swimming hall that had showed the classic Jaws movie on a big screen, proudly announced that they will show Piranha next (do you remember that one as well?).
 They even seemed to get visitors for this event, totally uncanny!
 I’d love to be there.

 A few years ago I was on a flight to Sydney and I always try to see all of the movies available in the air.
 This flight had two movies that caught my eye more than usual: “World Trade Center”, detailing the events of the 9/11 airplane disaster, and “Snakes on a plane”, where a bunch of snakes are attacking passengers on an airplane.
 I giggled to myself while pondering what kind of sick mind who had selected these two films for an 18 hour flight.
 More effective than most horror movies, I suppose.

-At Universal Studios in Los Angeles I saw a Terminator 3D movie, featuring real-life action with an Arnold look-alike on stage and bursts of water coming from the seat in front.
+At Universal Studios in Los Angeles I saw a Terminator 3D movie, featuring real-life action with an Arnold look-alike on stage and bursts of water coming from the seat in front (for liquid metal effect).
 The Shrek 3D movie in Disneyland used similar sprays of water when the donkey sneezed.

 I guess there are several tricks to attract visitors to the cinemas in this age of file-sharing and torrents.
 What’s the next step?
 Different smells and temperature changes would probably be quite funny to implement and experience.
 Bring it on.